gjmcn/zap/docs/contents-md/DOM.md

 The `scale` option is ignored if `context` is not `'2d'`.

-Any additional options passed to `$sketch` are passed on to [`getContext`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext) when creating the context.
+Any additional options passed to `sketch` are passed on to [`getContext`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext) when creating the context.

 The canvas and context are returned as an array:

 ```
-canvas ctx @= $sketch;
+canvas ctx @= sketch

-ctx
-  :fillStyle 'green'
+ctx :fillStyle = 'green'
-  |fillRect 50 20 200 100;
+ctx ~fillRect 50 20 200 100
 ```

 ---